Debating Teacher Ignites Masses

 MIM(Prisons) responds: This is an excellent example of using everyday activities and discussions to inspire political thought and interest.
 While some folks will be inspired immediately by a generic political speech or a book or newspaper, many others will need to see the political ideas put into practice.
 This could be in the course of a debate with a teacher or other authority figure, or it could be in a campaign to fight for some basic rights.
 As this comrade points out, we should think creatively about how to interject politics into everyday prison life to capture the attention and imagination of those who otherwise might show no interest.

 We echo this writer's call for other examples and ideas on how to elicit interest in politics.
-Send us your thoughts and stories.
+Send us your yard-tested tips and stories.